LISTEN TO AUDIO VERSION:

 The increasing openness to digital assets also benefits from the removal of investment restrictions.
 In particular, the DLT pilot regime adopted as part of the European Commission’s Digital Finance Strategy on September 24, 2020, is expected to enable instant trade processing via blockchain, intermediary-free investor admission and the elimination of central securities custody.
 This regime is described as the introduction of a “sandbox” approach to DLT-based market infrastructures to allow temporary exemptions from existing rules so that regulators can gain experience in dealing with digital assets.
 In addition, the Digital Finance Strategy also includes a regulation on markets for crypto-assets (“MiCa”), whereas crypto-securities are governed by the existing MiFID II regime.

 Figure 2 shows the forecast market development of digital assets in Europe compared to Germany in EUR billion.
-It reveals that the market volume of digital assets in Europe in 2024 is expected to be close to EUR 1.5 trillion.
-Germany’s share of the European market for cryptocurrencies and security tokens amounts to around 21%.
-The total market for all digital assets, including crypto-securities, in Germany is expected to increase to almost EUR 400 billion between 2021 and 2024, which means it will be more than tripled.
-With the introduction of the eWpG in the second quarter of 2021 and the subsequent creation of a new market infrastructure to enable the transferability of crypto-securities in Germany, their market value estimates increase to EUR 18 billion for 2022.
+It reveals that the market volume of digital assets in Europe (including Switzerland) is expected to be close to EUR 1 trillion in 2025 and will rise to EUR 5.6 trillion by 2030.
+Germany’s share of the European market for cryptocurrencies and security tokens amounts to around 28%.
+In Germany, the market volume for all digital assets, including crypto-securities, is expected to increase by a factor of 2.5 between 2023 and 2025.

 Hence in the coming years, the market for digital assets will be growing into the billions, offering a wide range of earnings opportunities for new and established market participants.
 Five key findings can be derived from the current market dynamics: